MUEXLY/orthogonal_sampling_kmc/README.md

 # KMC

-This project is a Python application that uses the Kinetic Monte Carlo method to simulate and analyze a system.
+This project is a Python application that uses the Kinetic Monte Carlo method to simulate and analyze a orthogonal crystal lattice.
+It supports sampling energies from an arbitrary distribution but by default it is a normal distribution.
+It supports N dim SC lattices and 1-3 dims FCC or BCC lattices.

 ## Getting Started